model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 the attribute sequence, so that clauses expanded later can see it.
 Those subsequently expanded clauses use the `kanittol` annotations to determine which function to call inside them next.
-If no prior `kanitool` annotation is present the original `my_div` or a copy of it is called instead.
+If no prior `kanitool` annotation is present then the check function calls a copy of `my_div`instead.
 The copy is called in case of the `check` function, since the compiler will later substitute all occurrences of `my_div` with the `check` function which would also apply here and cause an infinite recursion and make the original `my_div` body inaccessible.
+The replace function also makes a copy, the body of which is a `kani::any()` non-determinstic value and this copy carries any memory predicates which will be havoced by CBMC.

-Each generated function is named `<original_name>_{replace,check,copy}_<hash>`, where `hash` is a hash of the original "function item" ast, in this case `my_div`, including any attributes, such as `#[kanitool::checked_with = "my_div_check_5e3713"]` from clauses expanded earlier, which guarantees the hash is unique for each clause expansion.
+Each generated function is named `<original_name>_{replace,check,reaplace_copy,check_copy}_<hash>`, where `hash` is a hash of the original "function item" ast, in this case `my_div`, including any attributes, such as `#[kanitool::checked_with = "my_div_check_5e3713"]` from clauses expanded earlier, which guarantees the hash is unique for each clause expansion.

 Type signatures of the generated functions are always identical to the type signature of the contracted function, including type parameters and lifetimes.